polo871209/blog/content/posts/_index.md

 ---

 {{< lead >}}
-Just sharing the simple solutions that actually work
+Just sharing the simple solutions that actually work.
+Suggestion are welcome.
 {{< /lead >}}